United States Tax Court

 All three of the criteria must be met before the Tax Court will have jurisdiction to determine the disputed matter between you and the IRS.

-For example, the Tax Court has jurisdiction over income tax deficiencies (the item in dispute) but only if the IRS has properly issued a notice of deficiency (the procedural prerequisite - often called the "90-day letter") and the taxpayer filed a petition with the Tax Court within the required time period.
+For example, the Tax Court has jurisdiction over income tax deficiencies (the item in dispute) but only if the IRS has properly issued a notice of deficiency (the procedural prerequisite - often called the "90-day letter") and the taxpayer filed a timely petition with the Tax Court.
 This is almost always 90-days from the date of the Notice of Deficiency letter - not when you received it!!!!!!
 It is 150 days if the letter is addressed to the taxpayer outside of the United States.

 Similarly, the Tax Court has jurisdiction over a dispute involving an IRS levy or notice of federal tax lien (the item in dispute), but only if the taxpayer received an adverse determination with respect to a properly filed request for a Collection Due Process hearing (the procedural prerequisite) and the taxpayer filed a petition with the Tax Court within the required time (the limitation).

 Cases involving $50,000 or less in deficiency (the amount owed) for a single tax period can be considered under the "Small Tax Case" procedure.
-Taxpayers can represent themselves in such proceedings, although that is usually ill-advised.
+Taxpayers can represent themselves in such proceedings, although that is usually not a good plan.
 Cases involving deficiencies in excess of $50,000 are handled very formally (e.g., strict application of the rules of evidence) and typically require a representation by a Tax Attorney.

 If you receive a Notice of Deficiency (90-day letter), the clock begins ticking on the date listed in the notice, and stops on the 90th day from that date (150 days if addressed to a taxpayer outside of the U.S.).
 A Notice of Deficiency can be rescinded if certain requirements are met.
 One scenario justifying a rescission would be where the taxpayer was denied an administrative appeal.